 On July 30, 2012, we leased the retail and signage components of the New York Marriott Marquis to Vornado Realty Trust ("Vornado").
 Vornado will redevelop and expand the existing retail space and a portion of the parking garage into a high-end retail space, as well as create a six-story, block front, LED signage.
 The lease has a 20-year term and, over the term of the lease, each party has options that, if exercised, would result in ownership of the retail space being conveyed to Vornado at a price based on the future cash flow of the leased property.
-Minimum rental revenue is recognized on a straight-line basis over the term of the lease.
-The future minimum rental revenue under the non-cancelable lease is \$12.5 million on an annual basis.
+Minimum rental revenue is recognized on a straight-line basis over the term of the lease is \$12.5 million on an annual basis.
 Percentage rent is accrued when the specified income targets have been met.